kidlj/awei/_wiki/wills.md

 2025.10.27

-> Offer mechanisms, not offer abilities.
+> Offer abilities, not offer functionalities.

 2025.10.27